How To Best Organize a Walk In Pantry

 It’s really quite sad what can make me giddy.

-NOTE: I hung them low so they were right by the food processor.
-If I had little ones around, I would hang them high above the light switch.
 I have them in the holder so the sharp edge is against the wall, but knowing they may not always be put back like that, I made sure they were well away from the light switch so no one would grab a blade when searching for the light.

 4) The Wall Within the Shelves — Lip for Platters

 The North side of the pantry is where almost all of the non-food items reside.
-Those shelves are 15-inches deep.
+Those shelves are 16-inches deep.
 Surprisingly, there is a remarkable amount of space behind the bottom row of small appliances that is not used.

 To solve this, I added a lip behind the Instant Pot to hold the platters upright.
-I used a short piece of scrap L-shaped wood corner trim.
+I used a short piece of scrap wood L-shaped corner trim.
 It is held in place by two wood screws.
 Be sure to pre-drill your hole so as not to split the trim piece.

-HINT: I LOVE having a drill and a hammer drill, both from Ryobi.
-I disable the hammer function and use it with a drill bit to pre-drill al holes, then the regular drill is set with a phillips head drill bit and it acts as a driver.
-No need to switch bits back and forth in the middle of a project.
-Saves oodles of time and keeps my projects moving forward.
+PRO TIP; I LOVE having a drill and a hammer drill, I disable the hammer function and use it to pre-drill all the holes.
+Then the regular drill is set with a phillips head drill bit to act as a driver.

 And now!
 Ta Da!!!